Enter the work output and the total heat input of a heat engine into the calculator to determine the thermal efficiency.

 - W is the work output (J)

 Thermal Efficiency Definition

-A thermal efficiency is the ratio of the work output to the heat input of a heat engine.
-In other words the efficiency at which the engine converts heat to mechanical work.
+Thermal efficiency is the ratio of the work output to the heat input of a heat engine.
+In other words, the efficiency at which the engine converts heat to mechanical work.

 Thermal Efficiency Example